Join the Uniting WA team

 How to apply

-Please submit your application via the link below, providing a covering letter together with current resume to our Seek ad (Manager Safeguarding and Quality Job in Perth WA – SEEK) .
+Please submit your application through Seek, providing a covering letter together with current resume.
 We will be shortlisting and interviewing immediately and reserve the right to close the vacancy as soon as a suitable person is appointed.

 About you